-Dr. Katrina Green of Nashville at a recent meeting of the Joint Government Operations Committee.
+Dr. Katrina Green of Nashville at a legislative committee meeting.
 (Photo: John Partipilo)

 Working in the hospital on the front lines of the pandemic caused by the SARS-Cov-2 (COVID-19) virus last winter was the hardest thing I’d ever had to do as a physician.
 We were experiencing a massive surge of sick COVID-19 positive patients in the emergency department, many of whom were so ill they required high amounts of oxygen to help them breathe.
 I went to work every day terrified that I would catch the virus and give it to my husband.